open-telemetry/opentelemetry-cpp/docs/library-distribution.md

    library and other low-level system libraries that need to be dynamically linked.
 1. Use an export map to avoid unwanted symbol resolution.
-When statically linking dependencies in a dynamic library, you need be careful to the symbol resolution for dependencies doesn't conflict with that of the app or other dynamic libraries.
+When statically linking dependencies in a dynamic library, care should be taken to make sure that symbol resolution for dependencies doesn't conflict with that of the app or other dynamic libraries.
 See this
    [StackOverflow post](https://stackoverflow.com/q/47841812/4447365) for more information.
 1. Re-map symbols from the standard C library to portable versions.
 If you want